dustin/dustin.sallings.org/_posts/2009-09-23-spymemcached-optimizations.markdown

 title: spymemcached Optimizations
 ---

-I got around to pushing out a new RC of spymemcached today.
+I got around to pushing out a new RC of [spymemcached][spymemcached] today.
 It's been a while, but I'm glad I got around to it.

 The [announcement][announcement] has the release notes (also in the tag), but there is a particular optimization I've been thinking about